readium/annotations/README.md

 ## 4.3.
 Exporting annotations as a detached file

-When a user decides to export an annotation set from a reading system, he SHOULD be proposed to filter the annotations by keywords (multiple choice).
-“Annotations with no keyword” and “All annotations” SHOULD be proposed as options.
-The advantage of this practice is that, for instance, a user can export personal annotations (usually with no keyword) and leave “teacher” annotations unexported.
+When a user decides to export an annotation set from a reading system, he SHOULD be proposed to filter the annotations by tags (multiple choice).
+“Annotations with no tag and “All annotations” SHOULD be proposed as options.
+The advantage of this practice is that, for instance, a user can export personal annotations (usually with no tag) and leave “teacher” annotations unexported.

 They MAY enter a title for the annotation set (empty by default).
 Such a title SHOULD become the exported filename.